terminaldweller/mutator/README.md

 mutator-lvl1 is an experimental tool that builds your code as a shared object library and keep it in the memory, later to be used by bruiser to dynamically link against or even run.<br/>
 bruiser is an interactive shell-like tool used to mutate the source code plus run the mutants.
 You can read about the idea in bruiser's directory.<br/>
 mutatord, the mutator server and the client are also provided as optional features.<br/>

-#### So why should I choose to use m0 over another static analysis tool?
-That would be because m0's requirement set is different. m0's tests are aimed at lowering the bug-count(bug prevention, not finding bugs), increasing portablity and maintainability across different architectures and environments.<br/>

 #### What is SaferCpp?
 SaferCPlusPlus is essentially a collection of safe data types that are compatible with, and can substitute for, common unsafe native C++ types.
 You can read more [here](https://github.com/duneroadrunner/SaferCPlusPlus).<br/>